ilinic/Inventory-mini/website/readme.txt

 IMPORTANT:
 User ids or product ids (product#) are ALPHANUMERIC + "_" + "-" for greater flexibility.
 User and product IDs should be UNIQUE STRINGS, otherwise errors will occur.
 Leading and trailing spaces are stripped.
-On product list update quantities of preserved products are not changed.
+When you perform product list update  - quantities of preserved products will not change.

 ANDROID PART:
 1. Login using server address and userId (string alpha numeric + "_" + "-").